-In FY17 the APMEA operations continued its focus on key themes for the Indian market -consolidating its leadership position and expanding market share by introducing newproducts across segments.
-For other countries in the APMEA region the objectives were tocontinue seeding the markets with country specific products building brand salience andexpanding the distribution network.
+In FY20 the APMEA operations continued its focus on key themes for the Indian market -consolidating its leadership position and expanding market share by introducing newproducts across segments.

 MATERIAL CHANGES AND COMMITMENTS

-No material changes and commitments affecting the financial position of your Companyhave occurred between the end of the financial year of the Company to which the financialstatements relate and on the date of this report.
+Except the impact of COVID-19 as mentioned in this report no material changes andcommitments affecting the financial position of your Company have occurred between the endof the financial year of the Company to which the financial statements relate and on thedate of this report.

 SIGNIFICANT MATERIAL ORDERS PASSED BY REGULATORS

-No significant material orders have been year under review by the regulators or courtsor tribunals impacting the going concern status and Companys operations in future.
+No significant material orders have been passed during the year under review by theregulators or courts or tribunals impacting the going concern status and Company'soperations in future.